-- ◆Installation of electronic devices such as a mobile two-way radio, cassette tape player or compact disc player - ◆ Repairs on or near the front seat belt retractor assemblies - ◆ Modification of the suspension system - ◆ Modification of the front end structure - ◆ Attachment of a grille guard (bull bar, kangaroo bar, etc.), snowplow, winches or any other equipment to the front end - ◆ Repairs made on or near the front fenders, front end structure or console
+- ◆ Installation of electronic devices such as a mobile two-way radio, cassette tape player or compact disc player - ◆ Repairs on or near the front seat belt retractor assemblies - Modification of the suspension system - ◆ Modification of the front end structure - ◆ Attachment of a grille guard (bull bar, kangaroo bar, etc.), snowplow, winches or any other equipment to the front end - Repairs made on or near the front fenders, front end structure or console

 This front seat belt pretensioner system has a service reminder indicator to inform the driver of operating problems.
-If either of the following conditions occurs, this indicates a malfunction of the airbags or pretensioners.
+If any of the following conditions occurs, this indicates a malfunction of the airbags or pretensioners.
 Contact your Toyota dealer as soon as possible to service the vehicle.

-- The light does not come on when the ignition key is turned to the "ACC" or "ON" position, or remains on. - The light comes on or flashes while driving.
+- The light does not come on when the ignition key is turned to the "ACC" or "ON" position, or the light remains on. - The light comes on or flashes while driving. - If either front seat belt does not retract or can not be pulled out due to a malfunction or activation of the pretensioner.